 Our meeting discussions are for the benefit of members and are intended for the education of members.
 We hope that the tradition of free and open discussion will always be maintained by the members.
 It should, however, be remembered that certain areas must be avoided in our discussions:

-- Obviously, we may not discuss prices, past, present, or future.
-Also we may not discuss credit terms, or any other terms or conditions of a sale.
+- We DO NOT discuss prices, past, present, or future.
+We DO Not discuss credit terms, or any other terms or conditions of a sale.

-- Discussions of a particular company or group should be avoided.
+- Discussions of a particular company or group are avoided.

-- No agreements or understandings of any type may be made or discussed as to specific terms and policies for specific customers, merchants, a company, or for a group of companies, or the industries as a whole.
+- No agreements or understandings of any type are made or discussed as to specific terms and policies for specific customers, merchants, a company, or for a group of companies, or the industries as a whole.

 1302 Clayton Nolen Drive